auth0/docs/articles/quickstart/webapp/nodejs/01-login.md

 ### Add the routes

-In this example, we will implement the following routes:
+In this example, we implement the following routes:

-* a route `/login`, that will trigger authentication by calling Passport's `authenticate` method.
-The user will be redirected to the login page.
+* a route `/login`, that triggers the authentication by calling Passport's `authenticate` method.
+The user is redirected to the login page.
-* a route `/callback`, where the user will be returned to by Auth0 after authenticating.
-It will redirects the user to the profile page.
+* a route `/callback`, where the user is returned to by Auth0 after authenticating.
+It redirects to the profile page.
 * a `/user` route, to display the user's profile.
 * a route `/logout`, that closes the local user session and redirects the user again to the root index `/`.

-In the authentication step, make sure to pass the scope parameter with values `openid email profile` in order to access email and the other attributes stored in the user profile.
-This will be needed in order to display the user's information on the profile page.
+In the authentication step, make sure to pass the scope parameter with values `openid email profile` to access email and the other attributes stored in the user profile.
+This is needed to display the user's information on the profile page.

 The user's profile route should only be accessible if the user is logged in.
 Use the `ensureLoggedIn` middleware for this purpose.
 To have full access to the user profile on `userProfile`, stringify the `user` object.

 :::note
 This tutorial implements logout by closing the local user session.
-After logging out, the user will continue to have an open session in the Auth0 authentication server.
-For other implementations please refer to [our logout docs](https://auth0.com/docs/logout).
+After logging out, the user's session in the Auth0 authentication server is still open.
+For other implementations, please refer to [our logout docs](https://auth0.com/docs/logout).
 :::

 Create a new router `routes/auth.js`: